Skip to content

 Cards with no explicit section belong to an implicit Main section, which is written out explicitly the next time the list is saved.
 On the public site, a list with two or more sections defaults to grouping by section, and Section becomes a selectable grouping option in the toolbar.

 On disk, sections are ## Section Name (H2) headers beneath the list’s # Title, with card lines grouped under each header.
-See the collection and wanted command docs for the file format.
+See the collection and wanted list file formats.

 Change Printing… reopens the same printing picker used when adding a card — starting directly on the printing-selection step for the card you clicked.
 Pick a printing (and finish/condition, where applicable) to retarget the card.